fakela/documentation/tutorials/invoice-ocr.md

 ```

 ### locale
-In the JSON response, we have the value of the currency and language of the invoice.
+In the JSON response, we have the currency and language found on the invoice.

 ```json
 {